Vehicle Ownership - Polestar

 Wagonex | Exploring the True Cost of Car Ownership

-There a 32 million licensed cars in the UK today, and chances are, you're one of them.
+There a 32 million licensed cars in the UK today, and chances are, you own one of them.

 So, it's vitally important you get the complete picture when it comes to understanding the finances involved in owning a car.
-That's what we wrote this article, keep reading to find out.
+That's why we wrote this article, keep reading to find out.

 How much does it cost to own a car?